Lethal Bizzle: 2017–present: Lennox Rd and You'll Never Make a Million from Grime EP

 In late 2016, Lethal Bizzle announced he would be releasing his first album after eight years, following his third studio album Go Hard (2009).
 The album was revealed to be titled Lennox Rd in December 2016, following a teaser for the lead single off the album.
 The lead single, "Round Here" featuring Giggs and Flowdan was released on 10 January 2017.

 In early April 2017, Bizzle abruptly preceded the release of Lennox Rd with the announcement of an EP titled You'll Never Make a Million from Grime, featuring a guest appearance from Skepta.
 The seven-track EP was released 5 May 2017, charting at number 79 on the UK Albums Chart.
 It became Bizzle's highest-charting album release.
 The second single released from the EP was "Hold You" featuring Mostack.

 Other ventures

 Stay Dench

 In 2011, Bizzle started a successful T-shirt business with his first cousin and footballer Emmanuel Frimpong, featuring his catchphrase "Dench".
 Since then he has been very successful branching out to his fans on Snapchat, that has led him to create the hit song "Rari Workout".
 In September 2017 the social media website LADBible posted a video of Bizzle rapping with actress Judi Dench whose support for Stay Dench is credited with raising the profile of the brand.

 Television and film

+Top Gear of the Pops was a one-off special programme that aired for BBC Two on 16 March 2007, as part of Red Nose Day 2007.
+The episode combined the elements of Top Gear, with that of BBC music chart show Top of the Pops.

+Bizzle's performance was deliberately cut short by Jeremy Clarkson who, before commenting with expletives on the performance, literally pulled the plug on Bizzle, before labelling the performance as 'just noise' and referring to him as "Jizzy Tissue" throughout the rest of the show.